 3. Maintain your bike

 It's an obvious one, but excess water, dirt and debris can quickly accumulate on your bike, so you’ll need to clean and maintain it throughout the year – and especially after cycling in bad weather.
 Always inspect the tyres, chain and frame for any signs of wear, clean or lubricate the components thoroughly as appropriate and carry a puncture repair kit with you (hire bikes in France will usually always come with one).
-If your bicycle needs replacing, consider investing in quality kit like any variation of Specialized road bikes or other reliable brands that can comfortably and safely handle the roads in any weather.
+If your bicycle needs replacing, make sure you invest in quality kit that can comfortably and safely handle the roads in any weather.

 4. Be seen